Table of Contents

 57x6minutes.
 Total integration time = 342 minutes (just short of 6 hours).
 This image was created in July 2022.

-I used a ZWO ASI533 MC PRO camera so the image quality is much improved but focus on the stars because that is where the tracking and auto-guiding make a huge difference.
+I used a ZWO ASI533 MC PRO camera so the image quality is much improved but focus on the stars because that is where the tracking and auto-guiding made a huge difference.

 Please note that since I began auto-guiding whilst imaging in 2022, I have now improved the technique with time and practice and my images I think are even better than before.
 Comparing my early images taken with my first mount, an AZ-ALT Celestron GOTO would be unfair as the mount did not track anywhere near as well as my present mount which is an Ioptron CEM26 EQ mount.